To support our initiatives financially please contact Adele: firstname.lastname@example.org.

-Since 2011 the AGC has sold the Artisanal Gold™ Coin as part of the initiatives to establish the fund.
+Since 2011, the AGC has sold the Artisanal Gold™ Coin as an initiative to establish the Artisanal Gold™ fund.

 The pure gold coin was minted by the Lasqueti Mint, an artisanal mint on Canada’s west coast with a connection to the Yukon gold rush – Canada’s historical ASM story.
 The Lasqueti Mint has been striking coins with artisan tools since 1997 and are widely respected by numismatists for their work.
 This coin is the first ever coin to have script overlaying a cartographic projection of the earth.

 The limited edition mintage produced 104 coins.
 The coins were distributed to purchasers in beautiful wooden display box.
 Each coin was issued with a certificate explaining the mintage, coin number, the mission of the Artisanal Gold Fund, and was signed by the Executive Director of theArtisanal Gold Council, Dr. Kevin Telmer.